-- 2.1.1 The Town of Janesville may participate in muti-jurisdictional transportation system improvements and maintenance projects in and around the Town. - 2.1.2 The Town of Janesville may require and maintain an interconnected network of local roads. - 2.1.3 The Town of Janesville may ensure that improvements or expansion of existing transportation systems are coordinated with local and regional land use desires.
+- 2.1.1 The Town of Harmony shall participate in multi-jurisdictional transportation system improvements and maintenance projects in and around the Town. - 2.1.2 The Town of Harmony shall require and maintain an interconnected network of local roads. - 2.1.3 The Town of Harmony shall ensure that improvements or expansion of existing transportation systems are coordinated with local and regional land use desires